richardlaugesen/richardlaugesen/index.md

 ---

 I've spent the last decade as a computational hydrologist at the Bureau of Meteorology.
-I get to lead teams of like-minded geeks and feed big datasets into very [fast computers](https://nci.org.au/) to [predict](http://www.bom.gov.au/water/) the future.
+I get to lead teams of like-minded nerds and feed big datasets into very [fast computers](https://nci.org.au/) to [predict](http://www.bom.gov.au/water/) the future.
 I think it's the best job in the world.

 My wife and I own [Ecoyarns](https://ecoyarns.com.au) where we sell socially responsible yarn and fibre to an awesome crafty community.